Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ### OnItemUseAction

-The basis of an interaction, a callback that takes a `ItemStack`, the item in the hand, and a `UseOnContext`, the context of the event, and returns an `InteractionResult`.
+The basis of an interaction, a callback that takes a `ItemStack`, the item in the hand, and a `UseOnContext`, the context of the event, and returns an `InteractionResult`{:.e}.
 It has the following method signature:

 ```js
 apply(stack: ItemStack, context: UseOnContext): InteractionResult